huffyhenry/huffyhenry.github.io/_posts/2019-10-23-neurodegenerative-mortality.md

 naturally this would take a very long time.
 I cannot help but wonder if a compromise solution exists, where former players from an era more resembling the modern game are enrolled.
-For such more recent population, more data may also be available to perform better matching to controls, and to include the relevant football covariates in the analysis (for example the player's usual outfield position and duration of playing career).
+For such more recent population, more data may also be available to perform better matching to controls, and to include the relevant football-related variables in the analysis (for example the player's usual outfield position and duration of playing career).

 Putting the two objections together, I don't think that this article provides very strong evidence that footballers playing today are at risk of developing